minitu/hpm/README.md

 to initialize and update the submodules separately.

-IBM XL C/C++ 16.1.1 was used to compile DUMPI and Cortex, GCC 4.9.3 for ROSS and CODES (CODES fails at link time with IBM XL compilers), and CMake 3.14.5.
+IBM XL C/C++ 16.1.1 was used to compile DUMPI, GCC 4.9.3 for ROSS and CODES (CODES fails at link time with IBM XL compilers), and CMake 3.14.5.

 **Before proceeding, set the environment variable** `HPM_PATH` **to point to the directory where the HPM repository is located.**

 ### 1. CODES

-DUMPI, Cortex, and ROSS should be installed before building CODES.
+DUMPI and ROSS should be installed before building CODES.

 #### 1-1.
 DUMPI